-Further investigation into existing records on water taps/service lines has proven fruitless with regard to original service line installation records or legislative acts banning the use of Lead in this PWS.
+Investigation into existing records on water taps/service lines has proven fruitless with regard to original service line installation records or legislative acts banning the use of Lead in this PWS.
 According to the mainstream literature, as well as suggested in the OEPA "Guidelines for Lead Mapping in Distribution Systems" (published 01/06/2017), use of Lead service lines was discontinued around the end of the 1950's.
-Therefore, the remainder of the properties in this PWS constructed after 1962 but before 1988 (identified in yellow shading with black border) likely have public side cast iron or ductile iron mains with service laterals to the meter pit consisting of K Type copper tubing with brass corp stops, angle valves, water meters and other appurtenances.
+Therefore, due to the date of construction (1962 or later) the public side of the supply system in this PWS is most likely cast iron, ductile iron or plastic mains with service laterals to the meter pit consisting of K Type copper tubing with brass corp stops, angle valves, water meters and other appurtenances.